frangin2003/groq-video-analyzer/README.md

 ## Backend

-To run the backend, navigate to the backend directory and run `uvicorn main:app --host 0.0.0.0 --port 8000 --reload`.
+To run the backend, run `uvicorn backend.main:app --host 0.0.0.0 --port 8000 --reload` at the root directory.

 ## Video Attributions